Student Assistantships Program:

 • Collaborations with NASA Centers and NASA Mission Directorates

-• Milestones and Timeline for Aug 2025 – May 2026
+• Milestones and Timeline for Aug 2026 – May 2027

 • References Cited (no page limit)

-Subject to availability of funds:
+Subject to the availability of funds:

-Selected students will receive a stipend for the August 2025 - May 2026 academic year, as follows:
+Selected students will receive a stipend for the August 2026 - May 2027 academic year, as follows:

-Doctoral $1,700 per month
+• Doctoral $1,700 per month

-Master's $1,200 per month
+• Master's $1,200 per month

-Bachelor's $800 per month
+• Bachelor's $800 per month

-Applications are open online until May 30, 2025 at 5 pm through the Submittable platform.
+Applications are open online until May 30, 2026 at 5 pm through the Submittable platform.

 For more information about the PR Space Grant Fellowships and Scholarships Program please contact:

-Ms. Laura Quiñones, Project Manager, at laura.quinones7@upr.edu
+• Ms. Laura Quiñones, Project Manager, at laura.quinones7@upr.edu

 For technical questions or problems with the Submittable platform, technical support is available Monday-Friday, 9am-5 pm MST and can be reached at support@submittable.com or 855-467-8264.